kaiserbh/anilistgo/README.md

 # AniList Go Wrapper

-Most of the functionality is completed for querying media from Anilist and Mutation such as adding media to the list or removing it.
+Most of the functionality is good to *go* for querying media from Anilist and Mutation such as adding media to the list or removing it.
 However there are still some left such as Threads, Reviews.

 Anilist is an online manga/anime database and social networking service More information on Anilist can be found here : [anilist](https://anilist.co/home)